wym0120/wym0120.github.io/study/source/_posts/paper/ISER/Empirical Software Engineering/emse-3.md

 ---
-title: On the Naturalness of Software
+title: "[ISER] [EMSE] On the Naturalness of Software"
 categories:
   - paper
 date: 2020-08-12 20:01:51
-tags: EMSE
+tags: Empirical Software Engineering
-description: On the Naturalness of Software
+description: Abram Hindle, Earl Barr, Mark Gabel, Zhendong Su, and Prem Devanbu.
+On the naturalness of software.
+ICSE'12
 ---

 ### Abstract